ArdanaCLM/ardana-dev-tools/README.md

 Additionally if you need to run a newer version of Vagrant on your system for other reasons you can additionally set ARDANA_VAGRANT_VERSION to the desired version in your environment.
-You may need to delete ~/.vagrant.d after doing so to ensure you plugins are built with the correct version of Vagrant.
+You may need to delete ~/.vagrant.d after doing so to ensure your plugins are built with the correct version of Vagrant.

 For example

     export ARDANA_DEVELOPER=true
     export ARDANA_VAGRANT_VERSION=1.8.7

+If you have an existing ~/.vagrant.d in your home directory that was generated on another system (for example, if you reinstall your machine or get a new one, it's a good idea to delete it prior to running the Ardana stack to ensure that the plugins are rebuilt with the current version of vagrant.
+If you've already installed the correct version of vagrant but aren't getting plugins, simply uninstall the vagrant package using the system package manager and rerun astack.sh.

 ### Ansible version